multani/gcp-changelog/content/google-secops/index.md

 ### Changed

-**Advanced filtering in Alerts and Search**
+**Advanced filtering in alerts and search results**

-This update significantly enhances filtering capabilities across the platform, resolving some bugs and providing more granular control over your queries.
-You can now filter by any field in the detection object.
-You can also filter by nested fields from the events and entities within a detection.
+You can now filter alerts and search results by any field in the detection object.
+This update provides more granular control over your queries, letting you filter by nested fields from events and entities within a detection.

 ---
 ## 2025-09-04